This intelligence-gathering project explored the convergence between gambling and gaming and its implications for young people.

 The project team reviewed academic literature on gambling and gaming and developed a typology of how the two overlap.
 The team also analysed screen shots of advertising for gambling and gambling-themed games directed at young people via social media over a one-week period.

-This foundation-commissioned project was led by Doctor Sally Gainsbury of Southern Cross University.
+This foundation-commissioned project was led by Dr Sally Gainsbury of Southern Cross University.

 - Gambling and gaming are converging.
 Gambling products are increasingly incorporating gaming themes and elements, such as elements of skill.
 Video games like social casino games imitate gambling, and gambling is permitted on gaming results, such as with eSports.